PB-36 Kalat: General elections 2024

 A re-poll on 7 polling stations was to be held due to an order by an election tribunal, which suspended the victory of Mir Ziaullah Langau.
 However, the Election Commission of Pakistan postponed the re-poll due to the "prevailing law and order situation" in the constituency.
 The re-poll will now be held on 9 February 2025.
+This was also postponed.
+The re-poll was held on 10 March 2026, and Mir Ziaullah Langau was again returned as the victor.